Examples of supply shifters

 3. Technology and Innovation

-Breakthroughs in technology or innovation can improve production efficiency in terms of time and cost, thus causing the supply curve for a particular product to shift right.
-However, as a factor affecting supply, technology or more appropriately, technological problems can affect costs and subsequently, the price and quantity of outputs.
+Technological breakthroughs can improve production effectiveness and efficiency in terms of time and cost.
+This can cause the supply curve for a particular product to shift right.
+However, in several circumstances, as a factor that can affect production capabilities, technology, or more appropriately, technological problems or technical issues can affect production costs.
+These problems or issues can also affect end-user prices and the quantity of outputs

 4. Alternative Production

 Another example of supply shifters is the opportunity from an alternative product.
 Note that producing one product could mean foregoing the production of another.
-If Product A seems more profitable and Product B is less attractive due to factors such as demand and cost, it is logical to pursue the former and forego the latter.
-The result would be a rightward shift in the supply curve for Product A and a leftward shift in the supply curve for Product B.
+If Product A seems more profitable and Product B is less attractive due to factors such as demand and cost, it is logical for a producer to pursue the former and forego the latter.
+This will result in a rightward shift in the supply curve for Product A and a leftward shift in the supply curve for Product B.

 5. Number of Sellers

-Competition or the number of sellers also affects the quantity of available supply in the market.
-To be specific, a change in the number of sellers changes the quantity of supply.
+Market competition as determined by the number of sellers also affects the quantity of available supply in the market.
+A change in the number of sellers changes the quantity of supply.
 More sellers mean more supplies, thus causing a rightward shift to the supply curve.
 Fewer sellers would reduce supplies, thereby causing a leftward shift to the supply curve.
+There are cases in which market saturation can have a negative impact on an overall product category.

-Government policies, such as supply-side economic or demand-side economic policy, and regulations can affect supply in numerous ways.
-For example, imposing a high tax on certain industries or sectors, or goods or services increases both the cost of production and the price of the product.
-The government can also regulate the production of certain goods or services through embargoes or economic incentives, thus negatively or positively affecting supply.
+Policies, such as supply-side economic or demand-side economic policy, and regulations can affect supply in several ways.
+A prime example is the imposition of higher taxes on certain industries and sectors or goods and services.
+This increases production costs and end-user prices.
+The government can also regulate the production and movement of certain goods or services through incentives or embargoes and negatively or positively affect supply.

 7. Calamities and Manmade Events

 Natural calamities and manmade events are also examples of supply shifters.
-For instance, severe weather and insect infestations can reduce the supply of agricultural products.
+Severe weather and insect infestations can reduce the supply of agricultural products.
 Civil unrest or military conflict can affect the operations of businesses and the overall viability of the economy, thus resulting in fewer production outputs.
-Economic sanctions or trade restrictions made by a government to another state can also affect the operation of businesses.
+Economic sanctions or trade restrictions made by a government can affect business operations and overall economic activities in sanctioned states.

-Similar to supply shifters, demand shifters are non-price determinants of demand.
-These shifters are factors or variables that specifically cause leftward or rightward shifts in the demand curve, thus causing the demand to change even if the price remains the same.
-Examples of such shifters are income of consumers, the tastes or preferences of the consumers, the price of complements or substitutes, the size of the market, and expectation about the future.
+There is an equivalent to supply shifters in the realm of demand.
+These are called demand shifters.
+They are non-price determinants of demands and they represent factors or variables that specifically cause leftward or rightward shifts in the demand curve and cause the demand to change even if the price remains the same.
+Examples of such shifters are the income of consumers, the tastes or preferences of the consumers, the price of complements or substitutes, the size of the market, and expectations about the future.